Hatfield–McCoy feud: Escalation

 The second recorded instance of violence in the feud occurred thirteen years later, in 1878, after a dispute about the ownership of a hog: Floyd Hatfield, a cousin of Devil Anse, owned the hog, but Randall McCoy claimed it was his, saying that the notches on the pig's ears were McCoy, not Hatfield, marks.
 The matter was taken to the local Justice of the Peace, Anderson "Preacher Anse" Hatfield, who ruled in favor of the Hatfields by the testimony of Bill Staton, a relative of both families.
 In June 1880, Staton was killed by two McCoy brothers, Sam and Paris, who were later acquitted on the grounds of self-defense.

 A section of the flood wall along the Tug Fork in Matewan, West Virginia, constructed by the U.S. Army Corps of Engineers, depicts the Hatfield–McCoy feud.

-The feud escalated after Ole Randall's daughter Roseanna, entered a relationship with Devil Anse's son Johnson, known as "Johnse" (spelled "Jonce" in some sources), leaving her family to live with the Hatfields in West Virginia.
+The feud escalated after Ole Randall's daughter Roseanna entered a relationship with Devil Anse's son Johnson, known as "Johnse" (spelled "Jonce" in some sources), leaving her family to live with the Hatfields in West Virginia.
 Roseanna eventually returned to the McCoys, but when the couple tried to resume their relationship, Johnse was arrested by the McCoys on outstanding Kentucky bootlegging warrants.
 He was freed from McCoy custody only when Roseanna made a desperate midnight ride to alert Anse, who organized a rescue party.
 The Hatfield party surrounded the McCoys and took Johnse back to West Virginia before he could be transported the next day to the county seat in Pikeville, Kentucky.
 Despite what was seen as her betrayal of her own family on his behalf, Johnse thereafter abandoned the pregnant Roseanna for her cousin, Nancy McCoy, whom he wed in 1881.

-The feud continued in 1882 when Ellison Hatfield, brother of Devil Anse, was killed by three of Roseanna's younger brothers: Tolbert, Phamer (Pharmer), and Randolph Jr. known as “Bud”.
+The feud continued in 1882 when Ellison Hatfield, brother of Devil Anse, was killed by three of Roseanna's younger brothers: Tolbert, Phamer (Pharmer), and Randolph Jr. known as "Bud".
 On an election day in Kentucky, the three McCoy brothers fought a drunken Ellison and another Hatfield brother; Ellison was stabbed 26 times and finished off with a gunshot.
-The McCoy brothers were initially arrested by Hatfield constables and were taken to Pikeville for trial.
+The McCoy brothers were initially arrested by the Hatfields' constables and were taken to Pikeville for trial.
 Secretly, Devil Anse organized a large group of vigilantes and intercepted the constables and their McCoy prisoners before they reached Pikeville.
 The brothers were taken by force to West Virginia.
-When Ellison died from his injuries, all three McCoy brothers were killed by the Hatfields in turn: they were tied to pawpaw bushes and each was shot numerous times, with a total of fifty shots fired.
+When Ellison died from his injuries, all three McCoy brothers were killed by the Hatfields in turn: they were tied to pawpaw bushes, and each was shot numerous times, with a total of fifty shots fired.
 Their bodies were described as "bullet-riddled".
-Soon, another McCoy, the second son of the murdered Asa named Larkin "Lark" McCoy, was ambushed by an alleged West Virginia posse led by the Hatfields.
+Soon, another McCoy, the second son of the murdered Asa, named Larkin "Lark" McCoy, was ambushed by an alleged West Virginia posse led by the Hatfields.